StaPH-B/docker-builds/build-files/dorado/0.9.0-cuda12.2.0-no_model/README.md

 Additional information:

-This container does not contain any models.</br>
+- This container does not contain any models.
+They must be downloaded at runtime.
-Cuda drivers >= 12.2.0 are required for gpu support.</br>
+- Cuda drivers >= 12.2.0 are required for gpu support.
-Use **"--gpus all"** flag to activate gpu support in docker.
+- Use **"--gpus all"** flag to activate gpu support in docker.
 E.g.
 `docker run -it --gpus all staphb/dorado:0.9.0-cuda12.2.0-no_model bash`

 Full documentation: https://dorado-docs.readthedocs.io/en/latest/